How will the Responsible Fishing Scheme benefit me as a skipper?

 How much will it cost?

-Vessel audit costs are still to be finalised against agreed audit methodology.
-The below table details the rates charged by our audit partners Acoura for each vessel category:
+The table below shows the rates charged by our audit partners Acoura for each vessel category:

 The CSGs are a set of guides that underpin the standards and will assist the skipper in understanding key areas that will need to be complied with to achieve RFS certification.
 The guides have been designed to reflect good industry practice and ensure compliance with relevant national and international legislation.